albiondervishi/opendata/trafi.md

 ```
 ## Compressor.false  Compressor.true           Year_n         Weight_n
-##           3.2468          -3.2468          -4.6118           0.1162
+##           3.2465          -3.2465          -4.6118           0.1162
 ##        Intercept
-##         142.2834
+##         140.8865
 ```

-So having a compressor has a very small reducing effect on the CO2 emissions.
-The emissions also decrease on average about 5g/km per year for new cars.
-Weight has a very small effect.
-The `Intercept` is the baseline of the CO2 level, and is indeed very close to the average CO2 value over the data.
+Having a compressor has a very small reducing effect on the CO2 emissions.
+The emissions increase on average for about 5 g/km per added year and for about 1 g/km per 10 kilograms of added car weight.
+The `Intercept` is the baseline of the CO2 level, and is indeed close to the average CO2 value over the data.

 ## Shut down H2O